5 Effective Natural Methods To Reduce Depression

 Many people dealing with depression will find it hard to get into new physical activities.

 Luckily, mental activities can be just as helpful.
 You might want to try something easy yet engaging, such as reading or playing video games.
-You might want to take on a challenge, such as learning a new language or learning an instrument.
+You might want to take on a challenge, such as learning a new language or an instrument.
 Whichever way, doing something new and exciting can help you out of a mental rut.

 5. Spend Time With Your Pets